Astroua/TurbuStat/docs/index.rst

 TurbuStat
 =========

-TurbuStat provides a set of analysis tools for comparing astronomical radio datacubes, as well as column density, integrated intensity or cube moment maps.
-Each statistic returns a measure of "distance" between the two datasets.
+TurbuStat implements a 14 turbulence-based statistics described in the astronomical literature.
+TurbuStat also defines a distance metrics for each statistic to quantitatively compare spectral-line data cubes, as well as column density, integrated intensity, or other moment maps.

 The source code is hosted `here <https://github.com/Astroua/TurbuStat>`_.
 Contributions to the code base are very much welcome!
 If you find any issues in the package, please make an `issue on github <https://github.com/Astroua/TurbuStat/issues>`_ or contact the developers at the email on `this page <https://github.com/e-koch>`_.
 Thank you!